 When Is It Advisable Not to Retest

 The MCAT is only one part of your application.
-If you have a robust GPA and an impressive record of accomplishments – lab works or research papers, for instance – the MCAT might not drag you down.
+If you have a robust GPA and an impressive record of accomplishments – lab work or research papers, for instance – the MCAT might not drag you down.
 You might be better served, in that circumstance, to let your overall record speak for you.

 Taking the MCAT once or twice is normal.
-Taking it three or four times isn’t unheard-of, but if you need to take the MCAT over and over again, just the act of retesting could, eventually, become a point of concern for a medical college – especially if you are only getting average scores each time.
+Taking it three or four times isn’t unheard of, but if you need to take the MCAT over and over again, just the act of retesting could, eventually, become a point of concern for a medical college – especially if you are only getting average scores each time.

 If you can’t imagine how to study better, how to approach the test while you’re taking it, or how you can achieve a higher score, you won’t be able to correct your approach.
 See if you can articulate what you can do better.
-The more specific you can get, the better your chances of improvement; if you cannot articulate a problem, you cannot fix it.
-Contrariwise, if you can name the problem, you can come up with ways to surmount it.
+The more specific you can get, the better your chances of improvement; if you cannot articulate a problem, you cannot fix it, but if you can name the problem, you can come up with ways to surmount it.